Braised Spare Ribs

 Notice for Our Guests:

 At present, this dish is not applicable for the family visit cooking class in our tour service.
+The recipe is just for your reference for cooking at home.

 On Oct.9, 2012, a small tour group including Mr. Joseph and Ms. Trudy from USA, Mr. TERENCE and Ms. CORINNE from UK, and other guests from Australia, New Zealand and Mexico joined our private tour to a native family in Xian and attended cooking class there.
 They really enjoyed the meal, especially the Braised Spare Ribs cooked by themselves.
 Although it was their first time to cook in a Chinese kitchen, this made them felt at home during their journey in China.See details at Ms. Trudy's feedback